Bachelor of Science in urban STEM education uniquely positions educators for success in the classroom, addresses employee retention

 (Grand Rapids, Mich. – November 15, 2021) Michigan’s education system is facing an alarming teacher talent crisis, and nowhere is this felt more profoundly than in urban school districts.
 In response, Davenport University has launched a new specialty degree program, a Bachelor of Science in urban STEM education, to develop elementary and secondary teachers with deep expertise in K-12 STEM instruction and culturally responsive teaching strategies to empower them and their students intellectually, socially, and emotionally.

-Two degrees will be offered: An Elementary, Bachelor of Science degree with an optional concentration in Integrated Science, and a Secondary, Bachelor of Science degree with concentrations in Biology, Chemistry, Math, Physics, or Integrated Science.
+Two degrees will be offered: An Elementary, Bachelor of Science degree with an optional concentration in Integrated Science, and a Secondary, Bachelor of Science degree with concentrations.

 According to a Michigan Educators Survey, teacher retirements are up 44% since August 2020, while 18,000 educators are eligible for retirement and 12,000 are eligible for early retirement.
 This growing retirement trend exacerbates an already difficult talent shortage for urban schools, which currently sees as many as 70% of new teachers leave their position within five years.